What Is A Court Of Protection Deputyship?

 The court will require the proposed deputy to complete a deputy’s declaration (COP4) to ensure they are financially sound and understand their responsibilities as deputy.
 The court will decide whether the person lacks capacity and what decisions the deputy will need to make.
 This will be set out in a court order.

-The deputy will only be granted powers set out in the court order.
+The deputy will only be granted the powers set out in the court order.
 The deputy will usually be allowed to:

-• deal with any income and pay any bills and debts;
+- deal with any income and pay any bills and debts;

-• deal with any cash assets, e.g. bank and building society accounts;
+- deal with any cash assets, e.g. bank and building society accounts;

-• manage or sell property;
+- manage or sell property;

-• make small gifts on special occasions such as birthdays; and
+- make small gifts on special occasions such as birthdays, and

-• deal with any capital assets and make any investment decisions.
+- deal with any capital assets and make any investment decisions.

 Some of their powers will include:

-• dealing with any income and paying any bills and debts;
+- dealing with any income and paying any bills and debts;

-• dealing with any cash assets;
+- dealing with any cash assets;

-• managing or selling a property.
+- managing or selling a property.

 In urgent cases, you can ask the court to grant an interim order, for example, to access funds to pay debts.